CERN Axion Solar Telescope: Theory and operation

 If the axions exist, they may be produced in the Sun's core when X-rays scatter off electrons and protons in the presence of strong electric fields.
 The experimental setup is built around a 9.26 m long decommissioned test magnet for the LHC capable of producing a field of up to 9.5 T. This strong magnetic field is expected to convert solar axions back into X-rays for subsequent detection by X-ray detectors.
 The telescope observes the Sun for about 1.5 hours at sunrise and another 1.5 hours at sunset each day.
 The remaining 21 hours, with the instrument pointing away from the Sun, are spent measuring background axion levels.

 CAST began operation in 2003 searching for axions up to 0.02 eV.
 In 2005, Helium-4 was added to the magnet, extending sensitivity to masses up to 0.39 eV, then Helium-3 was used during 2008–2011 for masses up to 1.15 eV.
 CAST then ran with vacuum again searching for axions below 0.02 eV.

 As of 2014, CAST has not turned up definitive evidence for solar axions.
 It has considerably narrowed down the range of parameters where these elusive particles may exist.
 CAST has set significant limits on axion coupling to electrons and photons.

 A 2017 paper using data from the 2013–2015 run reported a new best limit on axion-photon coupling of 0.66×10^{−10} / GeV.

 Built upon the experience of CAST, a much larger, new-generation, axion helioscope, the International Axion Observatory (IAXO), has been proposed and is now under preparation.

-CAST detectors
+Detectors

-The CAST focuses on the solar axions using a helioscope, which is a 9.2m superconducting LHC prototype dipole magnet.
+The CAST focuses on the solar axions using a helioscope, which is a 9.2 m superconducting LHC prototype dipole magnet.
 The superconductive magnet is maintained by constantly keeping it at 1.8 Kelvin using superfluid helium.
-There are two magnetic bores of 43 mm diameter and 9.26 m length with X-ray detectors placed at all ends.
+There are two magnetic bores of 43 mm diameter and 9.2 6m length with X-ray detectors placed at all ends.
 These detectors are sensitive to photons from inverse Primakoff conversion of solar axions.
 The two X-ray telescopes of CAST measures both signal and background simultaneously with the same detector and reduces the systematic uncertainties.

-Between 2003-2013, the following three detectors were attached to ends of the dipole magnet, all based on the inverse Primakoff effect, to detect the photons converted from the solar axions.
+From 2003 to 2013, the following three detectors were attached to ends of the dipole magnet, all based on the inverse Primakoff effect, to detect the photons converted from the solar axions.